flare561/irc-steam-relay/README.md

 You can use '.k', '.kb' and '.unban' commands to kick, (kick)ban and unban across Steam and IRC.
 The command won't trigger if the user doesn't have ops (for IRC->Steam) or the appropriate chat room permission (for Steam->IRC).

 Use '.userlist' in either Steam or IRC to get a list of users on the other side.

+This version requires a slightly modified irc library to support WebIRC login.
+I will create a fork of the IRC library with the changes when I have the time.